SpaCE-Lab-MSU/Avian-Interaction-Database/data/README.md

 Order & description of scripts:

-### For BBS analysis in North America:
-/R/bbs_specieslist_L0.R = reads in current BBS species list and adds any species that was split /R/bbs_specieslist_L1.R = cleans the BBS species list, e.g., combining subspecies into species

 ### For entire database:
+* R/L0/1_generate_species_lists.R = Generates species lists used for taxonomic harmonization and regional subsetting
-1. /R/AvianInteractionData_L0_stitch.R = stitches together all individual csvs in /L0/species and optionally /L0/species_in_review
+* R/L0/2_stitch_species.qmd = stitches together all individual csvs in /L0/species
+* R/L1/3_subset_species_lists.R = generates regional taxonomic crosswalk species checklist for Canada, Alaska, and the Coninental United States (CONUS)
-2. /R/AvianInteractionData_L1.R = fixes species names, interaction codes, checks species name discrepencies based on current and past BOW names.
+* R/L1/4_clean_network_data.qmd = fixes species names, interaction codes, checks species name discrepencies based on current and past Clements names.
+* R/L1/5_subset_network.qmd = subsets interaction network to only include focal species in the subset species list generated in script 3.

 ## Description of subdirectories

-- **L0**: L0 (raw) data files = CSV files containing entries in the database from 2012-present; data entry procedure follows [/L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md](L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md)
-- **L1**: L1 data; cleaned & edited L0 data.
-- **L2**: Derived data from L1 data (e.g., pulling in & checking data from other sources including: Hurlbert Bird Diet Database for North America: https://www.nature.com/articles/s41597-021-01049-9 & https://github.com/hurlbertlab/dietdatabase)).
+- **data**: Directory containing instructions for interaction data entry, metadata, and species checklists (raw in L0, synthesized in L1).
+Note that species interaction data files are not directly available in this repository, but will be available for dowload from the Environmental Data Initiative upon publication.
 - **R**: Code to create L0 and L1 data.

 ### docs